shuggiefisher/jekyll-now/_posts/2019-1-26-machine-learning-with-openstreetmap-tiles.md.md

 - **Input X**: an RGB bitmap representation of the OpenStreetMap tile
 - **Target Y**: an estimated population of the tile

 For this experiment I generated a dataset for California tiles and tracts, but the same process can be done for every US state.

+### Model training and performance

 By using a simplified Densenet architecture, and minimising the mean-squared error on the log scale, the network achieves the following cross-validation performance after a few epochs:

 ![Convolutional network predicting population of OpenStreetMap tiles outperforms baseline mean estimator]({{ site.baseurl }}/images/conv_net_performance.png)